-The capstone event for the Master of Arts in Christian Ministry candidate is a comprehensive exmination in the student's final semester.
-The comprehensive examination lets the student demonstrate the ability to integrate graduate level studies and ministry skills.
+The capstone event for the Master of Arts in Christian Ministry candidate The capstone event for the Master of Arts in Christian Ministry candidate is a comprehensive exmination in which the student demonstrates the ability to integrate graduate level Biblical studies and ministry skills.
 The comprehensive exam includes a written response to a case study, an oral presentation related to the case study, and an oral defense before an examining committee.